natict/linux-metrics/docs/cpu-load.md

 ```bash
 root:~# sar -q 1 100
 ```
-a.
-What is the writing speed of our script
+* What is the writing speed of our script
-b.
-What is the current Load Average?
+* What is the current Load Average?
 Why?
 Which processes contribute to this number?
-c.
-What are CPU %user, %IO-wait and %idle?
+* What are CPU %user, %IO-wait and %idle?

 4. While the previous script is running, start a single CPU stress: